-- Fundraising is permitted on campus to support direct program costs, the internal operations of recognized student organizations, or contributions to non-profit, external and charitable organizations.
+- Fundraising is permitted on campus to support direct program costs, the internal operations of registered student organizations, or contributions to non-profit, external and charitable organizations.

-- Each fundraising activity must be approved by the Director of Student Life.
+- Each fundraising activity must be approved by the designee in Student Life.
 Applications must be submitted at least seven days in advance to the Student Life Office, MacVittie College Union 321.
 Activities must be conducted in the location assigned.

 - Permission will be granted or denied in writing within seven days and the approval must be shown on request to anyone who asks for proof of permission.

 - Solicitations for charities require permission from the governing body of the group involved, and the activity will be limited to public areas and excluded from rooms and corridors.

 - In addition to College permission, organizations conducting charity drives must receive specific permission to solicit within particular campus buildings from the administrators responsible for those buildings.
 Refer to Director of Student Life for specific instructions.

 - For off-campus fundraising, Federal, State, and Local rules apply.